Montessori materials and wooden toys can be quite expensive. Therefore, shopping in charity shops and…

 Grimm's brand toy is super popular among families.
 Somehow, in the recent years, it has been associated with Montessori.
 You can spot the Grimm's rainbow on most Montessori shelves (shared on Instagram).

-In our Facebook group, there isn't a single day when I am not asked if it's in line with Montessori, and if it's a must-buy item.
+In our Facebook group , there isn't a single day when I am not asked if it's in line with Montessori, and if it's a must-buy item.
 Because it's a high cost item, parents want to know if it will be well played with.
 It seems that opinions are divided on the matter.
 While some parents are highly satisfied saying that their children use them daily, other state that the toy is left untouched on the shelf.

 The rainbow toy was first designed by the German brand Grimm's.

 There are a few misconceptions about Grimm's toys & Montessori.
+First, let's say that those toys are not Montessori materials.

 For a start, they are "toys."
 Montessori didn't design toys, she used materials.